Internships

 A good presentation includes:

-The pdf file of the presentation (only this format will be accepted) should be sent to Natalie Webb by Wednesday September 20th at 18:00 (Toulouse Time!).
+The name of the file should be composed of the first letter of your first name and your surname (example: nwebb.pdf).
+The pdf file of the presentation (only this format will be accepted) should be sent to Sebastien Deheuvels and Douglas Marshall by XXX Toulouse Time (to be defined later).
 Please request confirmation of receipt and respect this deadline.
 The files arriving after this time will be penalised.
 You will not be allowed to provide the slides on a memory stick nor use your personal computer.
 During your audition if you are connecting via videoconference you will share your screen but some members of the jury might follow on the sent version if there are some technical problems.
 Make sure you put slide numbers on your presentation.